 bad men. ” (John Stedman, 1744-97)

-Burgess points out that the abscence of the Victorian “paterfamilia” from the works of the great authors of the time is curious if this type of fatherhood was so widespread as is claimed by many.
+Burgess points out that the absence of the Victorian “paterfamilia” from the works of the great authors of the time is curious if this type of fatherhood was so widespread as is claimed by many.

 Instead, the researchers stumbled across many examples of compassionate and anti-authoritarian fathers, such as this son of a paper-works manager in the late 19th century:

-“My father was naturally kind and compassionate … Nearly all his evenings were given either to helping us with our lessons or amusing us in several ways … Long before jigsaw puzzles were available he cut cardboard into gemometrical shapes and sizes and coloures them for us to put together.
+“My father was naturally kind and compassionate … Nearly all his evenings were given either to helping us with our lessons or amusing us in several ways … Long before jigsaw puzzles were available he cut cardboard into geometrical shapes and sizes and colours them for us to put together.
 He drew and cut out cardboard figures to stand up … Sometimes he would read suitable passages from Dickens and reputable authors.”

 Many fathers also had much less control over the future of their children than today’s dads: 17th century fathers did not expect their sons to follow in their footsteps – a situation that had only changed two hundred years later.
 Instead, children were encouraged to go into different trades to “spread the risk” – which also means reduced control for the parents.